qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

     .await?;
 ```

-There are no required configuration parameters for named sparse vectors.
+Outside of a unique name, there are no required configuration parameters for sparse vectors.

+The distance function for sparse vectors is always `Dot` and does not need to be specified.

-However, there are optional parameters to tune the underlying [sparse index](../indexing/#sparse-vector-index).
+However, there are optional parameters to tune the underlying [sparse vector index](../indexing/#sparse-vector-index).

 ### Delete collection